menu

 Occupations and Workforce

-Dawson is a blue-collar town, with 40.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dawson is generally considered to be a blue-collar town.
+40.84% of the Dawson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dawson is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Dawson who work in sales jobs (16.86%), food service (11.99%), and business and financial occupations (8.43%).

 Setting & Lifestyle